Astroua/TurbuStat/docs/tutorials/metrics/pspec_example.rst

 See :ref:`the tutorial <pspec_tutorial>` for a description of the spatial power-spectrum.

-The distance metric for the power-spectrum is `~turbustat.statistics.DeltaVariancePSpec_Distance`.
+The distance metric for the power-spectrum is `~turbustat.statistics.PSpec_Distance`.
 The distance is defined as the t-statistic between the indices of the power-spectra:

 .. math::
     d_{\rm slope} = |\beta_1 - \beta_2| / \sqrt{\sigma_{\beta_1}^2 + \sigma_{\beta_1}^2}

 :math:`\beta_i` are the slopes of the power-spectra and :math:`\sigma_{\beta_i}` are the uncertainties.

 More information on the distance metric definitions can be found in `Koch et al. 2017 <https://ui.adsabs.harvard.edu/#abs/2017MNRAS.471.1506K/abstract>`_